ibm-cloud-docs/apps/secapps.md

 | EU-GB | `custom-domain.eu-gb.cf.cloud.ibm.com` |
 | AU-SYD | `custom-domain.au-syd.cf.cloud.ibm.com` |

-To upload a certificate for your Cloud Foundry application, complete the following steps:
+To upload a certificate for your Cloud Foundry app, complete the following steps:

 1. From the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}){: new_window}, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg), and select **Resource List**.
 2. Click **Cloud Foundry Apps**.
-3. Click the application that you want to change the domain for.
+3. Click the app that you want to change the domain for.
 4. On the app's Overview page, click **Routes**, and select **Manage domains**.
 5. From the Actions column, click the Actions icon ![More Actions icon](../icons/action-menu-icon.svg), and select **Domains**.
 6. Click **Upload** for your custom domain.